-The Construction Innovation Hub and partners across industry developed The Value Toolkit as a free resource.
-It sets out a series of processes, tools and guidance and two interlinking activity streams: one covering value definition and measurement; the other through a client approach.
-Both are designed to evolve alongside industry and policy priorities, using continuous feedback loops to deliver insight on performance and effectiveness.
-Within these streams there are steps, deliverables, and decision points.
+The Value Toolkit sets out a series of processes, tools and guidance and two interlinking activity streams: one covering value definition and measurement; the other through a client approach.

 The Toolkit also provides a webapp to store the decision points and the evidence behind them, so that these are transferred at every handover point in the lifecycle of an asset.
 It includes training: a two-day facilitator training course; e-learning for the supply chain on how to respond if a client is using the Value Toolkit; and e-learning for commercial teams looking to understand value-based decision making.
-This will be supported by overarching guidance, including an overview document, and detailed handbooks.